quilicicf/Gut/README.md

   <tr>
     <td>
 		<pre lang="shell">
 cd "$REPOSITORIES_PATH"
+# You must cd to where yuo want to clone
-        git clone git@github.com:owner/repository.git # Or open GitHub page and copy the path cd 'repository'
+git clone git@github.com:owner/repository.git
+# You either have to remember the syntax or open GitHub to find the URL
+cd 'repository'
+# You must cd again to begin working
 git checkout -b "$devBranchName"
+# Create the new branch

 # Actual work

 git add . -A
-        git status -sb # To verify which files where changed git commit -m ":new: My new feature #$ticketNumber" # Add the ticket number by hand so that  GitHub tracks the changes in the ticket git push --set-upstream-to "origin/$devBranchName"
+git status -sb
+# To verify which files where changed
+git commit -m ":new: My new feature #$ticketNumber"
+# Add the ticket number by hand so that GitHub tracks the commit in the ticket
+git push --set-upstream-to "origin/$devBranchName"
+# Set the upstream by hand, 99% of the case you will type this exact line

 # Open GitHub
 # Use the compare and pull request feature to create a PR
 # Copy the PR URL
 # Open your chat system
 # Paste it with a message to ask a team mate to review it
         </pre>
     </td>
     <td>
 		<pre lang="shell">
+gut replicate -s 'github' -o 'owner' -r 'repository'
+# The path where the repository is cloned is defined in gut's configuration
+jump repository
-        gut replicate -s 'github' -o 'owner' -r 'repository' # The path where the repository is cloned is defined in gut's configuration jump repository # Find the repository in the repositories path by glob and cd it gut burgeon -n ticketNumber -d devDescription # Creates a branch with a name including the ticket number for later use
+# Find the repository in the repositories path by glob and cd it
+gut burgeon -n ticketNumber -d devDescription
+# Creates a branch with a name including the ticket number for later use
 # Actual work
+gut pile
-        gut pile # Adds all the unstaged changes in the repository, shows the changed files with git status -sb gut execute -m :new: My new feature # Creates the commit, no quotes for the message, ticket number is added automatically git thrust # Pushes to the server, upstream is set by default to "origin/$devBranchName" gut pr # Audits the PR for TODOs, FIXMEs etc..., helps you build the PR (title, description).
+# Adds all the unstaged changes in the repository, shows the changed files with git status -sb
+gut execute -m :new: My new feature
+# Creates the commit, no quotes for the message, ticket number is added automatically
+git thrust
+# Pushes to the server, upstream is set by default to "origin/$devBranchName"
+gut pr
+# Audits the PR for TODOs, FIXMEs etc...
+# Helps you build the PR (title, description).
 Outputs the PR's URL
+# Better yet, the base branch is deducted from the name of the current branch!
 # COMING SOON => write a message to Slack with the PR's URL automatically added
         </pre>
     </td>
   </tr>